everurstruly/SpentWell/README.md

 # Wellspent

-Wellspent is a cross-platform mobile app that helps you spend wisely by managing your income, wants, needs, and goals, and turning them into smart, actionable allocations, based on sound personal finance principles.
+Wellspent is a cross-platform mobile app that reenforces wise spending by turning your income, wants, needs, and goals into smart allocations and insights, based on sound personal finance principles.

 ## Feedback